 The Remuneration Committee was established to make recommendations to the Board on the Company's policy and structure for remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration and to determine, with delegated responsibility, the remuneration packages of individual Executive Directors and senior management, including benefits in kind, pension rights and compensation payments inclusive of any compensation payable for loss or termination of their office or appointment, to make recommendations to the Board on the remuneration of Non-executive Directors, to review and/or approve matters relating to share schemes under Chapter 17 of the Listing Rules.
 The terms of reference of the Remuneration Committee are made available on the Stock Exchange's website and the Company's website.

-The Remuneration Committee comprises Ms. Ip Hung (an Independent Non-executive Director, a member of the Remuneration Committee), and Dr. Zhang Hua (an Independent Non-executive Director, a member of the Remuneration Committee), therefore the majority of whom are Independent Non-executive Directors.
+During the year under review, one meeting was held by the Remuneration Committee.
+Currently, the Remuneration Committee comprises three members, Ms. Ip Hung (an Independent Non-executive Director), Mr. Chen Xin (an Executive Director), and Dr. Zhang Hua (an Independent Non-executive Director), therefore the majority of whom are Independent Non-executive Directors.
+The composition of the committee and the attendances at the meeting by each committee member are set out as follows: